 This variety has lower than average germination rates, so make sure to plant plenty of seeds.

-You can find packs of 60 ‘Jumbo’ seeds for purchase at Amazon.
+You can find packs of 60 ‘Jumbo’ seeds for purchase on Amazon.

 35. Roma II

-Pods are medium green colored with white seeds, and are best picked when 4-5 inches long, after 50-55 days.
+Pods are medium-green colored with white seeds, and are best picked when they are 4-5 inches long, after 50-55 days.